langchain-ai/langchain/templates/conversational-feedback/README.md

 # Chat Feedback Template

-This template captures "implicit feedback from human behavior" within a simple chat bot.
-This instructs an LLM to use a user's responses within a conversation to grade its previous replies.
+This template captures implicit feedback from human behavior in a simple chat bot.
+It instructs an LLM to reference a user's responses within a conversation to evaluate the chat bot's previous replies.

-[Chat bots](https://python.langchain.com/docs/use_cases/chatbots) are perhaps the most common interface for applying LLMs.
-The quality of chat bots can be variable, and it can be challenging to get explicit user feedback through things like thumbs up/down buttons.
-Traditional analytics like "session length" or "conversation length" can be ambiguous.
-For multi-turn conversations with a chat bot, an immense amount of information can be gleaned from the dialog itself, which we can convert to metrics for monitoring, fine-tuning, and further evalution.
+[Chat bots](https://python.langchain.com/docs/use_cases/chatbots) serve as one of the most common interfaces for deploying LLMs.
+The quality of chat bots varies, making continuous development important.
+But users are wont to leave explicit feedback through mechanisms like thumbs-up or thumbs-down buttons.
+Furthermore, traditional analytics such as "session length" or "conversation length" often lack clarity.
+However, multi-turn conversations with a chat bot can provide a wealth of information, which we can transform into metrics for fine-tuning, evaluation, and product analytics.

-Taking [Chat Langchain](https://chat.langchain.com/) as a case study, only ~0.04% of all queries receive explicit feedback, but ~70% of of the queries are follow-ups to previous questions.
-A large portion of these followup queries are actual continuations of the same topic (vs. simply asking another question) and can be used to infer the quality of the previous AI response.
+Taking [Chat Langchain](https://chat.langchain.com/) as a case study, only about 0.04% of all queries receive explicit feedback.
+Yet, approximately 70% of the queries are follow-ups to previous questions.
+A significant portion of these follow-up queries continue useful information we can use to infer the quality of the previous AI response.

 ## LangSmith Feedback

 [LangSmith](https://smith.langchain.com/) is a platform for building production-grade LLM applications.
-In addition to its debugging and offline evaluation functionality, it helps you capture feedback (both user and model-assisted) to improve your LLM application.
-For other cookbook examples on collecting feedback using LangSmith, check out the [docs](https://docs.smith.langchain.com/cookbook/feedback-examples).
+Beyond its debugging and offline evaluation features, LangSmith helps you capture both user and model-assisted feedback to refine your LLM application.
+For more examples on collecting feedback using LangSmith, consult the [documentation](https://docs.smith.langchain.com/cookbook/feedback-examples).

 ## Implementation

-The feedback is executed within a custom `RunEvaluator`.
-This evaluator is run in a separate thread (to not obstruct the runtime of the actual chat bot).
+Feedback collection occurs within a custom `RunEvaluator`.
+This evaluator is called using the `EvaluatorCallbackHandler`, which run it in a separate thread to avoid interfering with the chat bot's runtime.

-It uses an LLM (in this case, `gpt-3.5-turbo`) to grade the the AI's most recent chat message, accounting for the user's response to that message.
+The evaluator instructs an LLM, specifically `gpt-3.5-turbo`, to evaluate the AI's most recent chat message based on the user's followup response.
+It generates a score and accompanying reasoning that is converted to feedback in LangSmith, applied to the value provided as the `last_run_id`.

-The prompt used within the LLM [can be found on the hub](https://smith.langchain.com/hub/wfh/response-effectiveness).
-Feel free to modify it to your liking!
-We also use OpenAI's function calling API to ensure more consistent structured output in the grade.
+The prompt used within the LLM [is available on the hub](https://smith.langchain.com/hub/wfh/response-effectiveness).
+Feel free to customize it.
+We also utilize OpenAI's function-calling API to ensure a more consistent, structured output for the grade.

 ## Environment Variables

-Be sure that `OPENAI_API_KEY` is set in order to use the OpenAI models.
+Ensure that `OPENAI_API_KEY` is set to use OpenAI models.
 Also, configure LangSmith by setting your `LANGSMITH_API_KEY`.

 ```bash
 export OPENAI_API_KEY=sk-...